elbow667/GalaxyDefiance/README.md

 # Galaxy Defiance

+# fixed errors that caused project to fail on Godot 4.2 and a few misc warnings.

 This is my personal repo as I follow the Heartbeast tutorial for Galaxy Defiance.

 I am in no way associated with Heartbeast.